stuffmatic/zephyr-usb-midi/README.md

 # zephyr-usb-midi

-This repo contains a [Zephyr](https://zephyrproject.org/) implementation of the [USB MIDI device class](https://www.usb.org/sites/default/files/midi10.pdf) along with a small test app.
-As the name suggests, this lets a device running Zephyr send and receive [MIDI](https://en.wikipedia.org/wiki/MIDI) data over USB following a widely supported standard.
+This repo contains a [Zephyr](https://zephyrproject.org/) implementation of the [USB MIDI device class](https://www.usb.org/sites/default/files/midi10.pdf) along with a [small test app](src/main.c).
+As the name suggests, this class lets a device running Zephyr send and receive [MIDI](https://en.wikipedia.org/wiki/MIDI) data over USB following a widely supported standard.

 __The code is still work in progress__, but the goal is to get it in good enough shape to submit a PR to mainline Zephyr.
 Any help to achieve this goal would be greatly appreciated, for example